zpirzada/azure-container-networking/docs/feature/subnet-scarcity/phase-2/2-scalingmath.md

 As shown, if the demand is for $25$ IPs, and the Batch is $16$, and the Min Free is $8$ (half of the Batch), then the Request must be $48$. $32$ is too few, as $32-25=7 < 8$.

 This algorithm will significantly improve the time-to-pod-ready for large changes in the quantity of scheduled Pods on a Node, due to eliminating all iterations required for CNS to converge on the final Requested IP Count.

+### Including PrimaryIPs

+The IPAM Pool scaling operates only on NC SecondaryIPs.
+However, CNS is allocated an additional `PrimaryIP` for every NC as a prerequisite of that NC's existence.
+Therefore, to align the **real allocated** IP Count to the Batch size, CNS should deduct those PrimaryIPs from its Requested (Secondary) IP Count.

+This makes the RequestedIPCount:

+$$
+RequestedIPCount = B \times \lceil mf + \frac{U}{B} \rceil - PrimaryIPCount
+$$